SportPesa: Kenya

 In 2016 SportPesa signed a five-year deal with Kenya Rugby Union along with Kenya Premier League teams Gor Mahia and AFC Leopards and then second division Nakuru All Stars.

 In February 2017 a team dubbed the SportPesa All-Stars, selected from the 18 Kenyan Premier League clubs, became the first-ever team from the country to play in England, where they lost 2–1 to a Hull City Select side at the KCOM Stadium.
 This partnership was geared towards exposing Kenyan players to the international stage.

 In April 2017 SportPesa announced a three -year agreement with Spanish top flight football League – LaLiga to become the Official Betting Partner.

 The company's sponsorship status of teams in Kenya was suspended following the withdrawal of its operating license in July 2019 – the license was reinstated in October 2020 after the brand signed a five-year deal with Milestone Games Ltd which then took over the rights to operate under the name SportPesa.

 In 2021, SportPesa signed a new sponsorship deal with Wazee Pamoja League.
 A league that consist of 11 teams whose players are +33 years old, the focus being to provide a place for retired footballers or just people over the age of 33 to have a space to train, play and network.

 In October 2021, SportPesa became Murang'a Seal's primary sponsor.
 As part of the deal, SportPesa will support the Murang'a Seal Football Academy, which is growing into a sports excellence centre.

 In 2022, SportPesa agreed a three-year shirt sponsorship with Kenya Rugby Union team Kenya Sevens Rugby and a one-year shirt sponsorship with Kenya Premier League team Gor Mahia.

 SportPesa signed a sponsorship deal with Gor Mahia FC in September 2022.
 The three-year deal will cover the team playing in the Africa CAF championships and the Kenya Premier League.

 In December 2022, SportPesa reaffirmed its support for Kenyan rugby by continuing its sponsorship of the National rugby 7s team, the Shujaa.
 Besides, the brand became the title partner of the National Rugby 7s Circuit in 2023, renamed SportPesa National 7s Circuit, for supporting rugby in Kenya.

+In August 2024, SportPesa signed a three-year sponsorship deal worth KSh 75 million with Kenyan Premier League club Shabana FC.